 The so-called Loschmidt Paradox that so puzzled Boltzmann and his contemporaries has remained unresolved in the 140 years since it was first raised.
-This paradox can be stated quite simply.
 All the laws of mechanics (both classical and quantum) are time reversal symmetric.

-Time reversibility is trivial to demonstrate.
-Consider Newton's equations of motion for the positions $\mathbf{q}i$ of N identical particles subject to interatomic forces $\mathbf{F}i(\mathbf{q}1,...,\mathbf{q}N)$ :
+As observed by Lord Kelvin in the 1874 quote above.
+This time reversibility is trivial to demonstrate.
+Consider Newton's equations of motion for the positions \mathbf{q}i of Nidentical particles subject to interatomic forces $\mathbf{F}i(\mathbf{q}1,...,\mathbf{q}N)$: